qgrid/qgrid.github.io/source/guide/plugin.md

 ## Pager component

-GridPluing serves as endpoint to access q-grid model and commands are convenient abstractions to handle keyboard and mouse events.
+GridPlugin serves as endpoint to access q-grid model and commands are convenient abstractions to handle keyboard and mouse events.
+It's not required to use commands but this is a way how q-grid interaction model is built.

 ```typescript
 import { Component, OnInit } from '@angular/core';